 The key to blogging is consistency.
 No matter what your product offering is, the more consistent your activity, the higher your chance of lead conversions.
 This only occurs if your content offers real value to people’s lives.
 Remember that people are always researching online, and in fact the pricier the product, the more time will be invested in the research period.
 Coming across consistent and informative blog content will sway your reader and convert them into customers.

 Search Engine Optimization is a long-term strategy where your website will appear higher up on search page rankings like Google.
 One way to do this is to consistently write blog content (housed on your website) that has keywords in the text which align with your customer’s search.
 This will then automatically pull your website up on search engine pages as it will recognize that your business is highly relevant to the user’s direct search.
-This builds trust in your brand as you will (once again) instinctively be seen as a business that can attend to your customer needs.
+This builds trust in your brand as you will (once again) instinctively be seen as a business that can attend to your customers' needs.

 5. Show what you can do